-- (3) Federal grant purchases for goods or services shall not be made from vendors on the List of Parties Excluded from Federal Procurement and Non-Procurement Programs, available at www.sam.gov. - c.
-Utility Contracts - (1) Institutions shall purchase or contract for all telephone, telegraph, electric light, gas, power, postal and other services for which a rate for the use thereof has been established by a public authority in such manner as the Institution deems to be in the best interest of the State of Tennessee. - (2) Each such purchase or contract shall be made on a competitive basis, whenever possible unless it has been determined that such purchase is single source.
+(1) Institutions shall purchase or contract for all telephone, electric light, gas, power, postal and other services for which a rate for the use thereof has been established by a public authority in such manner as the Institution deems to be in the best interest of the State of Tennessee.

+- (2) Each such purchase or contract shall be made on a competitive basis, whenever possible unless it has been determined that such purchase is single source.
 If such purchase has been determined to be single source, the purchase shall then be made pursuant to the section above related to Non-Competitive Negotiation. - 13.
 Gifts.
-Gifts do not require a procurement process subject to this Guideline.
+Gifts do not require a procurement process subject to this policy.
 See TBR Policy 4:01:04:00 Solicitation and Acceptance of Gifts. - 14.
 Outsourcing.
 Institutions are encouraged to determine whether some services can be delivered more economically by the private rather than the public sector.
 The following process is hereby permitted and encouraged: - a.
 The state's cost of the service may be ascertained and kept confidential as part of the evaluation process.
-This cost must be finally determined and provided to the Chancellor, President, or Director, as appropriate, in a sealed envelope prior to bid/proposal due date. - b.
+This cost must be finally determined and provided to the Chancellor, President, as appropriate, in a sealed envelope prior to bid/proposal due date. - b.
 The service may be the subject of an ITB/RFQ/RFP, as appropriate, which approximately describes the services provided by the TBR/Institution. - c.
 The ITB/RFQ/RFP may require that if the proposer's/bidder's price exceeds the state's confidential cost, the proposal/bid may be rejected.